DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/encodeHtml.md

 ---
 When **true**, HTML tags are displayed as plain text; when **false**, they are applied to the values of the column.

+[note]When exporting, this option's value is ignored and formatting is always exported.